 On to the workout!

 Here are 5 of our FAVE core exercises to help you connect with your core in pregnancy and postpartum, strengthen your pelvic floor and help you to gently restore your core strength.
-When you’ve mastered this circuit and are free of symptoms — in other words, your abdominals have resumed their normal alignment and you can run to catch the streetcar without peeing your pants — you can start adding in more challenging core work such as planks and rotations.
+When you've mastered breathing your way through this workout and are free of symptoms -- in other words, your abdominals have resumed their normal alignment and you can run to catch the streetcar without peeing your pants -- you can start adding in more challenging core work such as planks and rotations.